Learning Multimodal Embeddings for Traffic Accident Prediction and Causal Estimation: Experiments

 \subsection{Causal Estimation Results}

-Building on the predictive performance of our model, we analyze how contextual factors influence accident risk.
-We first conduct descriptive analyses by directly aggregating accident counts across different conditions, such as season, road type, and traffic volume, to identify coarse-grained trends.
+Building on our model's predictive performance, we analyze how contextual factors influence accident risk.
+We first conduct descriptive analyses by directly aggregating accident counts across conditions such as season, road type, and traffic volume to identify coarse-grained trends.
 To further validate these observations, we apply causal estimation techniques using learned multimodal embeddings to quantify the impact of specific factors.

 \textbf{Seasonal variation.} We first analyze seasonal variations in accident occurrences by dividing the year into four seasons: winter (December to February), spring (March to May), summer (June to August), and autumn (September to November).